benhide/Unity-Cave-Game/README.md

 # CaveGame
-Procedurally generate cave adventure game created for the UROS project at University of Lincoln.
+Procedurally generated cave adventure game created for the UROS project at University of Lincoln.
 <br />
 ***(Web build may need rebuilding as one lib file was too large to commit to GitHub)***